astropy/astroquery/docs/cds/cds.rst

         ChildNode("moc_sky_fraction <= 0.01"),
         ChildNode("ID = *CDS*")
     ))
-    # or simply write the algebraical expression as a string
+    # or simply pass the algebraical expression as a string
     properties_constraint = PropertyConstraint('ID = *CDS* && moc_sky_fraction <= 0.01')

-Once we defined our two constraints (i.e. a spatial one and a properties one), we can bind them to a Constraints object
+Let is bind those constraints to a Constraints object.

 .. code:: python3

-    # moc is a cds.Moc object created from a mocpy object, a json moc, a local path or an url to a FITS file
     cds_constraints = Constraints(sc=moc, pc=properties_constraint)

-And simply call the cds object to run the query as usual
+And do a ``cds`` query on this Constraints object:

 .. code:: python3